CDCgov/ngsqi-astro/README.md

 > with `-profile test` before running the workflow on actual data.

 > To run the astro pipeline minimal test, you will need to add your user-specific credentials for the --ncbi_email,
 > --ncbi_api_key, and --metaphlan parameters to the profile script located at conf/test.config.

+> You can access the test data [here](https://centersfordiseasecontrol.sharefile.com/d-s3395f21ebf0e4fa6b06da087b966290c).

 > Once complete, you can run the minimal test
 > with the following command: